 I will likely edit a small handful of photos (30 or less) from the day and post them to my website or blog, because if I edit them, they are a representation of my work.
 If you want the full resolution versions of those photos, you can download them from my gallery for $20 per photo.

-If at some point you decide you want me to edit a set of your RAW files, my hourly rate is $150/hour for editing.
+If at some point you decide you want me to edit a set of your RAW files, I will gladly edit them for my current hourly rate.
 Just send me a list of the file names of the photos you want edited and I’ll get back to you with a time/cost estimate.

 Please note that I will not store your RAW files forever.
 I delete RAW files every few months to make space on my hard drives.
 If you want me to edit your files, you’ll need to find a way to store and distribute them back to me.
 I recommend Dropbox, Google Drive, or some other form of cloud storage.